nathanaelnsmith/kickstart/readme.md

 ## Features

+### Extendable

+Extending kickstart and creating themes couldn't be easier.

+Without a theme, you'll just import kickstart.sass

+    @import "kickstart"

+    // My styles

+With a theme, your website's sass file will import the theme with kickstart already inside it.

+    @import "cooltheme"

+    // My styles

+The theme is a sass file that includes kickstart and defines just the components it wants to extend.

+    // cooltheme.sass

+    @import "kickstart"

+    =table($args...)
+      +table-default($args...)
+      background: blue // In this theme, all the tables are blue!

 ### Tiny

 Kickstart has no JS dependencies and only needs Sass support.
 The entire framework is just two files: kickstart.sass and kickstart.js.

+And yes, we have a CDN.

 ### Component driven